 Satechi promises that this adapter can handle two 4K displays at 60Hz.

 Moshi Symbus Q - Best adapter with Qi wireless charging

 If you don't mind spending a little more, the Symbus Q dock from Moshi offers a lot of functionality in a seriously slick package - it just doesn't come cheap.

-There are dual USB-A 3.1 ports, along with ethernet (1000 Mbps) and HDMI on the other, and it supports USB-C PD passthrough charging, so it will double as the charger for your MacBook.
-Best of all, the top of the dock is also a 15W wireless charger - above the max charging capacity of the latest iPhones.
+There are dual USB-A 3.1 ports, along with Gigabit Ethernet and HDMI on the other, and it supports USB-C PD passthrough charging, so it will double as the charger for your MacBook.
+Best of all, the top of the dock is also a 15W wireless Qi charger - above the max charging capacity of the latest iPhones.

 The main body is aluminium, with a soft fabric and rubber top to keep any charging devices from slipping around.
 The whole things feels solid but slick, a perfect match for your Apple gear.